How to make a simple gallery with CSS and 6 lines of JavaScript?

 }

-The style sheet is one of the aspects that has changed the most compared to previous entries; let's explain the main rules:
+The stylesheet is one of the aspects that has changed the most compared to previous posts; let's explain the main rules:

-One of the changes that is presented is the incorporation of the position property to alter the flow of positioning of HTML elements such as images:
+One of the changes presented is the addition of the position property to alter the flow of positioning for HTML elements like images:

 #container div{